 Written & Performed: Stephen Beggs

-‘The King of East Belfast’ will be a live, socially distanced performance with a maximum audience of 22 people per show.
-Measures which will be available to ensure audience and performer safety will include masks, sanitiser, allocated seating, restricted numbers and regulation spacing.
+‘The King of East Belfast’ was a live, socially distanced performance with a maximum audience of 23 people per show.

 “My father-in-law is called Clark Groves and ‘The King of East Belfast’ is based on the true life story of his grandfather, also called Clark Groves.